Article first published in September 2016, updated June 2019

 If you want to make this dream a reality, read on.
 This post will help you shift your email marketing strategy into high gear and discuss how personalization and automation work together to drive results.

 What is email personalization?

-Email personalization is a marketing tactic where you leverage customer data to create more targeted emails based on data you have about your subscribers.
-Personalization involves customizing the content based on your subscribers’ unique qualities like name, gender, location, birthday, interests, recent purchases and more.
+Email personalization is a marketing tactic in which you leverage customer data to create more targeted emails based on data you have about your subscribers.
+Personalization involves customizing the content based on your subscribers’ unique qualities, like their name, gender, location, birthday, interests, recent purchases, and more.

 Emails with personalized subject lines are 26% more likely to be opened and marketers have found a 760% increase in email revenue from segmented campaigns.

 Giving subscribers the personalization they crave has never been easier.
 You simply add the fields you need to your opt-in forms that help you collect relevant data.
-Then, you draw from that data and create personalization tags and custom fields to customize the from name, subject lines, and content (including copy, images, sections of content, and more).
-You can also use data you have from third-party integrations like your CRM platform or e-commerce service.
+Then you draw from that data and create personalization tags and custom fields to customize the “From” name, subject lines, and content (including copy, images, sections of content, and more).
+You can also use the data you have from third-party integrations like your CRM platform or e-commerce service.